JoshBeasley95/marketing-decision-intelligence-system/README.md

 - Evaluate campaign effectiveness using ROI-driven analytics

 - Get AI-assisted recommendations based on tactic mix, persona match, and performance tiers

-⚠️ All data within this project is synthetic and for demonstration purposes only.